httpwg/http-extensions/draft-ietf-httpbis-priority.md

 It is RECOMMENDED that, when possible, servers respect the urgency parameter ({{urgency}}), sending higher urgency responses before lower urgency responses.

+The incremental parameter indicates how a client processes response bytes as they arrive.
 It is RECOMMENDED that, when possible, servers respect the incremental parameter ({{incremental}}).
-Non-incremental responses of the same urgency SHOULD be served one-by-one based on the Stream ID, which corresponds to the order in which clients make requests.
+Non-incremental resources can only be used when all of the response payload has been received.
+Therefore, non-incremental responses of the same urgency SHOULD be served in their entirety, one-by-one, based on the stream ID, which corresponds to the order in which clients make requests.
 Doing so ensures that clients can use request ordering to influence response order.

-Incremental responses of the same urgency SHOULD be served in round-robin manner.
+Incremental responses of the same urgency SHOULD be served by sharing bandwidth amongst them.

-The incremental parameter indicates how a client processes response bytes as they arrive.
-Non-incremental resources are only used when all of the response payload has been received.
 Incremental resources are used as parts, or chunks, of the response payload are received.
+A client might benefit more from receiving a portion of all these resources rather than the entirety of a single resource.
-Therefore, the timing of response data reception at the client, such as the time to early bytes or the time to receive the entire payload, plays an important role in perceived performance.
-Timings depend on resource size but this scheme provides no explicit guidance about how a server should use size as an input to prioritization.
-Instead, the following examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find that early requests prevent serving of later requests.
+How large a portion of the resource is needed to be useful in improving performance varies.
+Some resource types place critical elements early, others can use information progressively.
+This scheme provides no explicit mandate about how a server should use size, type or any other input to decide how to prioritize.

+The following examples demonstrate how a server that strictly abides the scheduling guidance based on urgency and request generation order could find that early requests prevent serving of later requests.

 1. At the same urgency level, a non-incremental request for a large resource followed by an incremental request for a small resource.